kwizl/restaurant/README.md

 # RESTAURANT PAGE

-This app is a Restaurant Webpage that has been rendered entirely in Javascript using DOM manipulation.
+This app is a Restaurant Webpage that has been rendered entirely in Javascript using the DOM manipulation.
 Full Project Description [here](https://www.theodinproject.com/courses/javascript/lessons/restaurant-page)

 ## Screenshots